dfyer/likeyesterday/README.md

 Want to build a app that reports

-1. (In the morning,) TODAY's weather respect to YESTERDAY's weather.
+1. ("NOW WORKING" In the morning,) TODAY's weather respect to YESTERDAY's weather.
 2. (In the evening,) TOMORROW's weather respect to TODAY's weather.

 ## To Do